 Backsplashes provide extra protection for your wall while you’re washing dishes and cooking food.
 Deciding to cut corners to save a few bucks in the short term will eventually become a very costly mistake in the long run.

 Did you know that kitchen cabinets alone account for one third of most kitchen renovation budgets?
 While we can get carried away with designing our dream kitchen, it’s important to establish a solid budget.
 When your budget starts to get in the way of your ideal kitchen renovation, focus on the areas of your kitchen that need improvement right now.
 Then you can plan for the other upgrades later on.

 Depending on size, a typical renovation could range from $10,000 to $30,000.
 Do your research, contact several contractors for quotes, and visit show homes in the area for trendy ideas.

-This is another reason why you need to work with a professional and reputable company who understands not only proper design & manufacturing concepts, but also functional design.
-Taking a big space and filling it up with a lot of cabinets that don't add to the over functionality and ease of use is not going to lead to a very happy homeowner.
-The kitchen especially is a very personal part of the home where a lot of time is spent.
+This is another reason why you need to work with a professional and reputable company that understands not only proper design & manufacturing concepts, but also functional design.
+Taking a big space and filling it up with a lot of cabinets that don’t add to the over functionality and ease of use is not going to lead to a pleased homeowner.
+The kitchen especially is a very private part of the home where a lot of time is spent.

 We also found it very interesting when he talked about the lack of storage in a kitchen, and how, for many people, it is their #1 complaint.
 Our emphasis on the principles of Dynamic Space by Blum can help solve this problem.